 Monthly Outdoor Challenges are here!
 Each month, from October through May, there will be a new challenge for each age level to tack on to your meeting!
 Challenges are all about the outdoors, but could be done in just about any meeting space.
-Check out November's Get Outdoor Challenge.
+Check out January and February’s Get Outdoor Challenge.

 Questions?
 Contact us at email@example.com, subject line Get Outdoors!
 Challenge.